 "You will now create a Flipgrid video sharing what you have learned about setting and how it affects the conflict in a story.

-Before you record your reflection, complete this I Used to Think, But Now I Know template.
-Consider what you knew about setting and its role in a story before you started this lesson.
-Record that on the left side of the T-Chart.
-Then, think about what you have learned as you completed the activities in this lesson.
+Before you record your reflection, complete this LUsed to Think, But Now I Know template.
+Think about what you have learned as you completed the activities in this lesson.
 Write that on the right side of the T-Chart.
-Use this information to create your reflection for the video.
+Use the information you have on your T-chart to create your reflection for the video.
 Be sure to include examples from the lesson in your discussion and how setting affects the conflict in a story.

-Be sure to speak clearly and practice before you record your presentation."
+Speak clearly and practice before you record your presentation."